What is a Flare System?

 - Operating range, the meter should accommodate the anticipated range of flows.

-- Accuracy, which will depend on the final use of the measurement data and applicable regulatory requirements.
+- Accuracy will depend on the final use of the measurement data and applicable regulatory requirements.

 - Installation requirements, the flow meter should be installed to be able to measure the total final gas flow to the flare and be located downstream of any liquids knock-out drum.